 How To Connect Rain Barrels – DIY Guide for Homeowners

 As you might not know, an average-sized roof can produce massive amounts of rainwater runoff (up to 500 Gallons per hour for a 1,000-square-foot roof).
-So it’s plain to see – Connecting rain barrels to your roof’s downspout will take huge advantage of any local rainfall.

-Whether you already have a single rain barrel in place, are wondering how to connect multiple rain barrels, or you’re looking to install your very first rain barrel – you’re definitely in the right place, and here’s how to begin:
+Whether you already have a single rain barrel in place, are wondering how to connect multiple rain barrels, or are looking to install your very first rain barrel – you’re definitely in the right place, and here’s how to begin:

 Materials To Build a Rain Barrel (DIY)